Get the newsletter.

 • Heat a skillet over medium-low heat.
 Add the olive oil.
 Cook the onions, stirring frequently, until translucent and a light, caramelized brown, about 15 minutes.
 Add the chile peppers and stir to combine.
 Remove from heat.

-• Cook the burgers as you like, on a grill, stovetop, or on a sheet pan under the broiler.
+• Generously salt the top and bottom of each burger patty.
+Cook the burgers to your preferred doneness, on a grill, stovetop skillet, or on a sheet pan under the broiler.

 PRO TIP: When I'm not grilling, I broil my burgers for about 2 or 3 minutes per side for a medium burger.